 reject the Goods.

-The Buyer must give Notice to the Supplier if it decides to exercise any of the options under clause 3.2.

-Repair or replacement

-If the Supplier receives a Notice from the Buyer to repair or replace the Goods, the Supplier must promptly repair or replace the Goods in question, so that the Goods (or replacement Goods) comply with the warranties in clause 2.11.
+Repair or replacement: If the Supplier receives a Notice from the Buyer to repair or replace the Goods, the Supplier must promptly repair or replace the Goods in question, so that the Goods (or replacement Goods) comply with the warranties in clause 2.9.

-If the Buyer is not satisfied with the Supplier's progress in repairing or replacing the Goods, the Buyer may either:
+Lack of progress: If the Buyer is not satisfied with the Supplier's progress in repairing or replacing the Goods, the Buyer may either:

-reject the Goods, in which case clauses 3.6 to 3.7 will apply; or
+reject the Goods by Notice to the Supplier, in which case clause 3.5 will apply; or

 arrange for the Goods to be repaired by someone else, in which case the Supplier will reimburse all costs and expenses incurred by the Buyer in doing so.

-Rejection

-If the Supplier receives a Notice from the Buyer rejecting the Goods, it must remove any rejected Goods from the Buyer's premises at its own risk and expense.
-If the Supplier does not remove the rejected Goods within 15 Business Days of Notice of rejection, the Buyer may return the Goods and recover from the Supplier any cost and expense incurred.
+Rejection: If the Supplier receives a Notice from the Buyer rejecting the Goods, it must:

+remove any rejected Goods from the Buyer's premises at its own risk within 15 Business Days of Notice of rejection, and if the Supplier fails to do so the Buyer may return the Goods and recover from the Supplier any cost and expense incurred, and

-If the Buyer rejects any Goods, the Supplier, at the Supplier’s cost, will do whichever one of the following the Buyer elects.
-The Buyer must state the action required in its Notice issued under clause 3.3:
+do either of the following the Buyer elects in its Notice of rejection:

 provide a full refund of the Charges paid for the rejected Goods, within 10 Business Days of the Buyer electing to receive a refund, or

-provide a credit for the Charges paid for the rejected Goods, against the Charges payable for other Goods, or
+provide a credit for the Charges paid for the rejected Goods, against the Charges payable for other Goods.

-promptly replace the rejected Goods with Goods that meet the requirements of this Contract.

-No limitation

-The Buyer's rights under clauses 3.2 to 3.7 are in addition to, and do not limit, any other rights or remedies the Buyer may have.
+No limitation: The Buyer's rights under clauses 3.2 to 3.5 are in addition to, and do not limit, any other rights or remedies the Buyer may have.

 Ownership and risk

-Ownership of Goods

-Ownership in the Goods passes to the Buyer on the earlier of:
+Ownership of Goods: Ownership in the Goods passes to the Buyer on the earlier of:

-the date the Buyer has paid the Charges for those Goods, or
+the date the Buyer has paid the Charges for those Goods, and

 the date those Goods have been delivered.

-Risk in the Goods passes to the Buyer on the date those Goods have been delivered.
+Risk in Goods: Risk in the Goods passes to the Buyer on the date those Goods have been delivered.

-Ownership and risk in any Goods rejected by the Buyer under clauses 3.6 to 3.7 will pass back to the Supplier as follows:
+Rejected Goods: Ownership and risk in any Goods rejected by the Buyer under clause 3.5 will pass back to the Supplier as follows:

-if the Buyer has paid the Charges for those rejected Goods, once the Supplier has provided a refund, credit or replacement in accordance with clause 3.7, and
+if the Buyer has paid the Charges for those rejected Goods, once the Supplier has provided a refund or credit in accordance with clause 3.5, and

 in all other cases, when the Goods are collected from the place to which they were delivered.

-Ownership of any replaced Goods by the Supplier under clauses 3.2 to 3.5 will pass back to the Supplier once the Supplier has delivered the replacement Goods.
+Replaced Goods: Ownership of any Goods replaced by the Supplier under clause 3.3 will pass back to the Supplier once the Supplier has delivered the replacement Goods.

 Charges and payment

-Charges & invoices

-The Charges are the total maximum amount payable by the Buyer to the Supplier for the delivery of the Goods.
-Charges include the Cost, and where agreed, Expenses.
+Maximum amount: The Charges are the total maximum amount payable by the Buyer to the Supplier for the delivery of the Goods.
+Charges include Fees and, where agreed, Expenses.

-Unless otherwise stated in Schedule 1 the Charges for the Goods include all of the following:
+What Charges include: Unless otherwise stated in Schedule 1, the Charges for the Goods include all of the following:

 costs of shipping, carriage and freight